uchicago-dsi/cluster-advisory-committee/documents/FAQ.md

   1. Use an alternative compute resources (such as [AWS](https://aws.amazon.com/), [GCP](https://cloud.google.com/) or [UChicago's RCC](https://rcc.uchicago.edu/)).
   2. Purchase specific compute within the guidelines listed [here](./cluster_purchasing_policies.md).
 For allocated resources we are able to implement alternative QOS policies.

+### There are processes not owned by me running on the GPU that I reserved.
+Is this expected?

+Yes.
+In SLURM, this is called OverSubscribe.
+If a user is not utilizing a resource (GPU, CPU, or MEM) completely, then SLURM will assign jobs to the portion of your allocation that is unused.